MattPicDev/mtg-collection-builder/README.md

 3. **Select a set** from the main page to start adding cards

 4. **Choose your input method**:
-   - **Grid View**: See all cards at once with individual quantity inputs
+   - **Grid View**: See all cards at once with individual quantity inputs and sorting options
-   - **Rapid Mode**: Lightning-fast keyboard-driven entry, one card at a time
+   - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking

 5. **Enter quantities** for each card you own:
-   - **Grid View**: Use the number inputs and foil checkboxes
+   - **Grid View**: Use the number inputs and foil checkboxes, toggle sorting between card number and alphabetical order
-   - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue
+   - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue, use sorting buttons to change card order

 6. **Save your collection** when finished with a set